Sir George Abercromby, 8th Baronet: Career

 Abercromby was commissioned as 2nd lieutenant into the Scots Guards in 1906.
 Three years later, he was promoted to lieutenant in the 6th Battalion Gordon Highlanders and afterwards served as aide-de-camp to the Sir Neville Lyttelton in his capacity as Commander-in-Chief of Ireland.
 He became captain in 1914 and was later advanced to lieutenant-colonel and brevet-colonel commanding the 6th Battalion of his regiment.
 Abercromby saw service in the First World War and was mentioned in despatches.
-In 1917, he was decorated with the Distinguished Service Order.
+In 1917, he was appointed a Companion of the Distinguished Service Order.
 After his retirement he was appointed honorary colonel of his former Battalion in 1931.

 Abercromby was nominated Deputy Lieutenant for Banffshire in 1928 and subsequently was appointed Vice Lieutenant.
 He sat in the Banff County Council for many years and was sometime its convener.
 In 1946, he succeeded James Archibald as Lord Lieutenant and held this post a few months before his death.